simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

   * It must continue to operate with valid plugins, when a malformed plugin fails to load.

-* The plugin adapter must allow multiple but instances of an individual plugin to be instantiated and used during the catalog compile, when the instances have different configuration parameters.
+* The plugin adapter must allow multiple instances of an individual plugin to be instantiated and used during the catalog compile, when the instances have different configuration parameters.